Fiori-Tracker/fioritracker.github.io/1909SPS06/getstarted/how-to-get-started.md

 ![](res/first_catalog.gif)

-## Create a role and assign the catalog
+## Create a role record and assign the catalog record

 You can also create an entry for your roles, so you can easily assign end-users to them.